nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 * 1c.
 User requests to update an applicant's name to an already existing applicant name.
   * 1c1.
-TrackAScholar displays an error message that an applicant with the same name already exists and details cannot be updated. <br>
+TrackAScholar displays an error message informing the user that an applicant with the same name already exists and details cannot be updated. <br>
     Use case resumes at step 1.

 --------------------------------------------------------------------------------------------------------------------